muchimi/JoystickGremlinEx/docs/index.md

 GremlinEx is based on a fork from the 2019 [Joystick Gremlin by Whitemagic](https://whitemagic.github.io/JoystickGremlin/).
 GremlinEx builds on that excellent software and its concepts, and incorporates notable modifications and enhancements:

 - x64 bit support and current Python environments/libraries
+- remote control of GremlinEx instances
+- Built-in state machine with user defined states, including support for boolean state expressions and state triggered mappings
-- networking support for multiple GremlinEx instances
+- Built-in support for the [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) protocol and [MIDI](https://en.wikipedia.org/wiki/MIDI) devices.
-- [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) and [MIDI](https://en.wikipedia.org/wiki/MIDI) built in support to enable inputs from StreamDeck, LoupeDeck and networked glass control surfaces like Open Stage Control, OSC/Pilot, Touch/OSC for a "GameGlass" type experience.
+- Streamdeck, Loupedeck and other panel two way control.
+To simplify and greatly enhance capabilities, highly recommended via [Bitfocus Companion](https://bitfocus.io/companion)) to simplify the setup with GremlinEx
+- Support for custom glass surface controller support (touch screen use-case)
-- Built in-support for Microsoft Flight Simulator 2020 and 2024 via the SimConnect SDK including a custom WASM module
+- Built in-support for Microsoft Flight Simulator 2020 and 2024 control via the SimConnect SDK including a custom WASM module for calculator expressions and access to custom sim variables
-- Sophisticated containers like Gated Axis
+- Advanced containers and actions included.
-- Highly responsive runtime through a graph based execution model (starting with m73 dev branch)
+- High performance runtime execution graph engine (starting with m73)
-- Sophisticated latched keyboard and mouse inputs
+- Advanced latched keyboard and mouse inputs
-- Support for all extended keys including F13 to F24
+- Support for extended keys including F13 to F24 and media keys
-- Playback speed and voice selection for text to speech
+- Selectable voice and playback speed for text to speech prompts
-- User interface enhancements
+- Modern user interface with dark UI theme support

-While GremlinEx is based on Joystick Gremlin, it's important to note that it is not the same software.
-GremlinEx may differ significantly from the original in behavior and compatibility with Joystick Gremlin profile is mostly supported but not guaranteed.
+While GremlinEx is based on Joystick Gremlin, it's important to note they are not the same software, certainly not internally, but also from the standpoint of behaviors.
+GremlinEx is heavily event based, has a completely different execution engine.
+While legacy profiles may load in GremlinEx, complete compatibility is not assured.

-The 2019 repository was forked, and then substantially modified in the last few years to achieve the goals of GremlinEx.
-While the base concept was preserved, however are substantial changes to the internal API, logic, flows and classes to support GremlinEx's needs and feature set that did not exist, or are heavily modified, deprecated or just replaced with different modules.

-GremlinEx makes an attempt to keep with the philosophy of the original project as much as possible, and I am grateful to WhiteMagic and his excellent ideas and concept: Joystick Gremlin remains one of the best mapping utilities I have ever seen or used in decades of simulation and hardware input mapping to games.
+GremlinEx makes an attempt to keep with the philosophy and concepts of the original project as much as possible, and I am grateful to WhiteMagic and his excellent work on Joystick Gremlin and for the inspiration.
+Joystick Gremlin remains one of the best mapping utilities I have ever seen or used in decades of simpit simulation.
 The architecture is elegant and served as a launchpad for GremlinEx.

 GremlinEx is in active development and thus may include bugs and issues refered to as dragons.
 Rather than releasing new features and fixes sporadically, I have adopted an open development model where pre-releases are posted to the dev branch for you to use as the features and fixes are implemented.
 Some are more bleeding edge than others.

-The benefits of open development outweigh the drawbacks, it encourages feedback and input from the community.
+I am a firm believer that open development outweighs the drawbacks, it encourages feedback and input and participation from the community.
 I appreciate the patience as not everything will work in every pre-release patch as expected, that is part of the process.

-## What can I do with GremlinEx?

-Some examples of what GremlinEx can do:

-- Integrate devices from multiple vendors without the need to use any vendor specific proprietary software.
-GremlinEx works with any HID compliant game input device without requiring any special software.
-Most of this can be done without ever installing proprietary software from hardware vendors to "program" their devices.
-GremlinEx is designed to use the default behavior of an input device and through profiles, map that to a game.
-- Take input from one or more devices, physical or virtual, local or networked, and remap that output to a VJOY joystick, and local keyboard and mouse.
-- Take input from a game controller like an XBox 360 controller and map it to VJOY.
-- If [VIGEM](https://github.com/nefarius/ViGEmBus) is installed, output to virtual game controller for games that do not support joysticks (usually because they are console ports) (VIGEM is technically retired but works well with Windows 10 and Windows 11).
-- Map a joystick axis and split it up into multiple zones or trigger specific actions when the input axis is moving, passing through specific points, or within a specific zones (Gated Axis, range container and virtual input).
-- Execute actions based on multiple input keys pressed concurrently and other conditions
-- Execute macros that combine joystick, mouse, keyboard actions.
-- Use touch-surface input (glass surface) via the OSC protocol.
-While OSC is used for music and stage control, GremlinEx uses OSC to work with Open Stage Control (open source) and other OSC protocol enabled touch control surfaces to map touch-screen inputs to a game over the network.
-Because software like [Open Stage Control](https://openstagecontrol.ammd.net/docs/getting-started/introduction/) lets you design any control surface using buttons, faders, knobs, encoders, this becomes an extremely powerful custom touch-screen input mapped to a game via GremlinEx.
-GremlinEx also supports two-way communications so that state data can be returned to the touch surface via a plugin or the "map to OSC" action.
-- Control Microsoft Flight Simulator (MSFS) 2020 or 2024 via the SimConnect API and a custom WASM module.
-This enables GremlinEx to do direct control mappings in MSFS without having to map controllers in MSFS.
-GremlinEx can also execute what's called "RPN expressions" and access internal commands and variables, including custom ones created by add-ons).
-- Sophisticated condition based execution
-- (as of 1.0ex m74) GremlinEx adds a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) to the behavior model.
-See [more information on states](overview.md#state-device) in the overview.
-- Comprehensive collection of various action container types to solve common mapping problems without custom programming.
-- Custom scripting via Python if needed
-- Play audio (.wav) files, and use text to speech (TTS) to convert text to audio cues.
-- Save mapping templates for easy recall in other profiles or to share with others.

-## What about device conflicts?

-At its core, GremlinEx takes "real" hardware input and maps it to "virtual" joystick outputs via VJOY.
-This can create confusion with in-game control mapping utilities because the game will usually get inputs concurrently from the "real" device and from the "virtual" device.
-To avoid this, [HIDHide](https://github.com/nefarius/HidHide) is recommended to "hide" the input devices from the target application.
-This is also recommended because many games unfortunately only support a limited of game controllers.